adlnet/xAPI-Spec/permissions.md

 This instructs the GC to remove these agents from the group, if found in that group.

 <a name="2.0" />
-## 2.0 The Permissions Object
+## 2.0 The Permissions Group Object
-Blah blah blah....what this is....

-Identified groups SHOULD NOT have a member property when used in this extension.

-In lists of agents, verbs and activities, these objects SHOULD NOT contain any properties for that object.

-''''
+The permissions group object is used to define a group of applications and users to be given or restricted from a particular permission.
+The permissions group object is used in various places throughout this profile document.
+It's properties are defined below:

 <table>
 	<tr>
 		<th>property</th>